Blackburn: Other landmarks

 The Wainwright Bridge was opened in June 2008.
 The £12 million bowstring arch bridge crosses the East Lancashire and Ribble Valley railway lines west of the town centre and forms part of the A6078 Town Centre Orbital Route.
 The bridge is named after Alfred Wainwright, after a vote by the townspeople.
 Blackburn Arena, opened in 1991, houses an ice rink and is home to the Blackburn Hawks ice hockey team.

 Blackburn railway station features a 24 ft mural by the Ormskirk-based artist Stephen Charnock.
 It shows eight famous faces associated with the town, including Mohandas Gandhi, who visited nearby Darwen in 1931.
 The station was renovated in 2000.

 BBC Radio Lancashire has its studios in Darwen Street in the town centre.
 Thwaites Brewery, which produces cask ale, has had a position in the centre of the town since 1870.
 There is also King George's Hall, which is an arts and entertainment centre and Thwaites Empire Theatre.
 A section of the Leeds and Liverpool Canal runs through the town.
-St Anne's Roman Catholic Church is also situated in the centre of the town, is a Lombard Romanesque church, built in 1926, destroyed by arson in 2002 and rebuilt in 2004.
+St Anne's Roman Catholic Church, also situated in the centre of the town, is a Lombard Romanesque church, built in 1926; it was destroyed by arson in 2002 and rebuilt in 2004.
 The Canterbury Street drill hall was completed in 1870.